-Default Windows control software for the P132 RDS encoder is the Magic RDS 3.
-This application, including documentation and examples of use, can be downloaded from the Website, section Software.
+Default Windows control software for the P332 RDS encoder is the Magic RDS 4.
+This application including documentation, tutorials and examples of use can be downloaded from the Website, at the product page.
+The text processing is accessible through menu item Tools - External text sources.

-Since probably hundreds of automation systems are used around the world and new versions are released often, information in this document cannot be full-scale.
-For more information about how to configure the broadcast automation system text output, read its documentation or contact the vendor.
+Since probably hundreds of automation systems are used around the world and new versions are released often, information in this manual cannot be full-scale.
+For information about how to configure the broadcast automation system text output please follow its documentation or contact the software vendor.